 - Instead of sugar, try using brown sugar, coconut sugar, maple syrup or honey.

 - If you want extra syrup with your peach compote, add a little more water.

-- The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 tsp cornstarch (cornflour) with 1 tbsp of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.
+- The fruit will naturally thicken the sauce, but if you would like it thicker, simply mix 1 teaspoon cornstarch (cornflour) with 1 tablespoon of water (to form a 'slurry') and stir it to the compote and heat for a few minutes.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.